TrellixVulnTeam/kjell-scraper_D143/README.md

 A program for scraping on kjell.com

 # Requrements
-* Docker running on arm64
+* Docker

 # Installation
-Clone git and build the image
+Download lastest realease here

+Extract the folder and run this command to create a image for the program
 ```bash
 docker build --no-cache -t kjell-scraper dockerfile
 ```